 Physiotherapy can sometimes seem like a seasonal job – knee pain during running season, back pain with new year’s resolutions, and neck pain come end of financial year.
 Yes, you read that right, end of financial year can literally and figuratively be a pain in the neck!

-So here are some top tips to help you avoid pain in the neck as you approach June 30.
+So here are some top tips to help you avoid pain in the neck as you approach the new financial year.

 Reduce your time sitting in the same position

 How long you can tolerate sitting in one position over another varies depending on the individual.
 What we do recommend is moving regularly throughout the day.
 While this is tricky during the busy period it is important to do your best and find excuses to get out of your chair and move as often as you can.
 Common strategies to use include drinking lots of water, at least this way you will be up refilling a glass or commuting to the bathroom often.
 Printing documents sporadically rather than all at once, which means you must go and collect at regular intervals.
 And my favourite is to just stand up for the sake of stretching once and a while.